gdejohn/procrastination/README.md

 binary function to its head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

-Because sequences are lazy, it is perfectly natural to work with infinite sequences.
+Because sequences are lazy, it's natural to work with infinite sequences.
 But be careful!
 For example, [`hashing`][hash] a sequence requires traversing the entire thing and will never return if it's infinite.
-Other methods can short-circuit, like [`contains`][contains], so they might return given an infinite sequence or they might not.
+Other operations can short-circuit, like determining if a sequence [`contains`][contains] a given element, so for an infinite sequence they might return or they might not.
 Even if a sequence is finite, eager methods like these can still throw `OutOfMemoryError` if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.

 ### Maybe